-Thyro8 is a supplement specifically formulated to address issues related to thyroid function.
-Its unique proprietary blend is the brainchild of Kent Holtorf, MD and one of his patients, Emily.
-Thyro8 is manufactured in GMP facilities within the US.
-It looks like the product has been around a few years but can’t find an exact date.
+Thyro8 is a supplement specifically formulated to support healthy thyroid function.
+Its proprietary blend was developed through collaboration between Kent Holtorf, MD and one of his patients, Emily.
+Manufactured in GMP-certified facilities within the US, the product appears to have been available for several years, though the exact launch date remains unclear.

-The supplement was birthed from the premise that 1 in 8 women (hence the product name Thyro8) suffer from thyroid issues.
-The product is comprised of some common, and not so common, ingredients to address an underactive thyroid.
-It should be pointed out this product is not designed to help those with an overactive thyroid, hyperthyroidism, or those with an autoimmune thyroid condition, Hashimoto’s Thyroiditis or Grave’s Disease.
+The supplement’s development stems from the statistic that 1 in 8 women (hence the name Thyro8) experience thyroid dysfunction.
+The formula combines both common and lesser-known ingredients to address underactive thyroid conditions.
+Notably, this product is not intended for individuals with overactive thyroid, hyperthyroidism, or autoimmune thyroid conditions like Hashimoto’s Thyroiditis or Grave’s Disease.

 Thyro8 Benefits